The Knot Guide to Personal Loans for Weddings

 What is "Bad Credit?"

 To most lenders, "bad credit" is any score below 600.
 However, people with "poor" (600 to 649) and "fair" (650 to 699) credit scores may also find securing a personal loan difficult.
 If you want an unsecured personal loan, banks typically look for a credit score above 700.
-Other vendors, including lending platforms such as Prosper, offer bad credit loan options.
-Regardless of where you obtain a personal loan from, lower credit scores always equal higher interest rates.
+Other institutions, including lending platforms such as Upstart may approve you if you have credit score about 620, by taking things like employment and education into consideration.
+Regardless of where you obtain a personal loan from, lower credit scores usually means higher interest rates.

 How to Increase Your Credit Score

-To increase your credit score before you apply for a loan, there are a few important steps to take.
+To ensure your score is as high as possible, there are a few important steps to take.
 First, check your credit report for accuracy.
 Make sure that all accounts, missed payments and payment history is accurate, and dispute any that are not.
 Disputes can take up to three months to resolve, so plan ahead and make sure you have enough time between checking your credit, applying for the loan and paying for the wedding.